filecoin-project/fvm-docs/docs/index.md

 There are so many providers in the Filecoin network, how do you pick the ones that you want to deal with based on the quality of service, guarantees, performance, latency, or region.

 Imagine being able to build an overlay network that patrols the network, observes how service providers are doing, and records the observations on the blockchain so that reputation scores can be calculated in a trustless manner.
 They can also be traceable and disputable if there is any disagreement.

-## Technical side of FVM

-The FVM is fundamentally based on WASM, a portable execution format that initially was built for the web, but has transcended to other runtimes.
-Native actors can be written in languages that compile to WASM, but we're building the reference SDK in Rust, because it produces very succinct WASM code and keeps runtime costs down.

-In addition to EVM, FVM supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, BPF, and other models.

-### EVM compatibility

-EVM includes compatibility with things like ERC-20 tokens, NFTs, flash loans, etc. We can also leverage all the build tools from the EVM ecosystem, such as Truffle, Hardhat, and Remix, along with all the IDE and VSCode plugins.

-The plan to make the compatibility possible is to adopt an EVM bytecode and WASM approach instead of working off Solidity directly.
-This choice guarantees almost perfect execution, fidelity, and parity, along with mitigating risks otherwise present in the Solidity-to-WASM compilation path.
-We're looking at adopting the Sputnik VM project which has emerged as the de facto WASM-compatible EVM implementation in the industry.

-### Scaling consensus

-The potential use of things like sharding and hierarchical consensus with parallel execution has implications for the FVM, mainly that infra-shard calls can be synced, and cross-shard calls MUST be synced.